Ryan Tinsley

-Ryan Tinsley (born October 1, 1971) is a retired American soccer midfielder who played professionally in the Continental Indoor Soccer League and Major League Soccer.
+Ryan Tinsley (born October 1, 1971) is an American retired soccer midfielder who played professionally in the Continental Indoor Soccer League and Major League Soccer.

 Youth

 Tinsley graduated from El Toro High School in 1989.
 He began his college career at Irvine Valley College where he was a 1990 All-Orange Empire Conference player.
 In July 1991, he transferred to UC Irvine where he played one season.
 In 1992, he transferred to Fresno State where he finished his college soccer career.